Minahasan Costume in Mina Hasan Culture

 Minahasan Tribal Wars and Watu Pinabetengan

-at Awuan, not far from Lake Tondano, was dubbed "Pinawetengan '' (language splitting) and was attended by representatives from all around the country.
+For many centuries, the tribes of North Sulawesi were embroiled in disputes and battles with one another.
+According to Minahasan legend, the three initial factions came together to resolve the disputes, wreaking havoc on their people.
+The meeting at Awuan, not far from Lake Tondano, was dubbed "Pinawetengan" (language splitting) and was attended by representatives from around the country.
 This conference resulted in the three factions being separated into further tribes.
 At Watu Pinawetengan, you can see the marker that marks the spot where the meeting took place (Stone of Dividing).

 Interestingly, in 1947, the Manado-based political movement Twapro (short for Twaalfde Provincie (Twelfth Province) was created to advocate for the official incorporation of the Minahasa region into the Kingdom of the Netherlands, which was successful.
-This did not happen, and on August 14, 1959, the Indonesian government made North Sulawesi a province of the country.
+This did not happen, and on August 14, 1959, the Indonesian government made North Sulawesi a province of the country

-Minahasan music is characterized by the use of percussion instruments such as the gong, drum, and kolintang.
-It is widely believed that Minahasa music is heavily influenced by European colonial music; their festivals feature large marching bands made up of:
+Percussion instruments such as the gong, drum, and kolintang characterize Minahasan music.
+It is widely believed that Minahasa music is heavily influenced by European colonial music.
+Their festivals feature large marching bands made up of:

 Tonsawang is the most widely spoken of the five.
 The North Sulawesi Language Survey, written by Scott Merrifield and Martinus Sales and published by the Summer Institute of Linguistics in Dallas in 1996, was a landmark publication.
 After a thorough examination of the phonology and lexicon of the languages, it provides an overview of their categorization and geographical distribution.

 Minahasan Cultural Renaissance

 In ancient times, the Minahasa civilization was both competitive and egalitarian.
-Important shamans were often female, and there is no evidence of any special prejudice against women in Minahasa society.
+Important shamans were often female, and there is no evidence of any particular prejudice against women in Minahasa society.
 Decisions affecting the community were reached through a democratic process.
-Because of the virtual equality of birth, a person's development in social standing is mostly based on his or her own personal achievements and the manifestation of personal qualities.
+Because of the virtual equality of birth, a person's development in social standing is mainly based on their achievements and the manifestation of unique qualities.

 The majority of Mina Hasan people, particularly the upper class and those who lived in Manado, gradually accepted European and Dutch culture when the Dutch colonized the country and the treaty between the Dutch and the Mina Hasan people in 1699, and their culture became significantly westernized as a result.
-For most of the 18th and 19th centuries, the Mina Hasan people were entirely assimilated into European culture, dress, and lifestyle, which continued until the resurrection of traditional Minahasan culture in the late twentieth century.
+For most of the 18th and 19th centuries, the Mina Hasan people were entirely assimilated into European culture, dress, and lifestyle.
+This continued until the resurrection of traditional Minahasan culture in the late twentieth century.

-- Rica-rica is a dish made with spicy red chili, shallots, garlic, and tomatoes, and dabu-dabu is a type of condiment made with chopped chilli, shallots, garlic, and green tomatoes and a little vinegar or lime juice.
-Rica-rica is a dish made with spicy red chili, shallots, garlic, and tomato, and dabu-dabu is a type of condiment made with chopped chilli, shallots, garlic, and tomato.
-Other veggies include papaya flower buds sautéed with shallots, chilli, and green tomatoes, as well as sayur bunga papaya.
+- Rica-rica is a dish made with spicy red chili, shallots, garlic, and tomatoes, and dabu-dabu is a type of condiment made with chopped chili, shallots, garlic, and green tomatoes and a little vinegar or lime juice.
+Rica-rica is a dish made with spicy red chili, shallots, garlic, and tomato

+- Dabu-dabu is a condiment made with chopped chili, shallots, garlic, and tomato.
+Other veggies include papaya flower buds sautéed with shallots, chili, green tomatoes, and sayur bunga papaya.